GEL Orange City, FL

 of processing large amount of construction debris.
 The equipment processes

-all the items that we recycle from your construction debris and save space in our
+out all the items that we recycle from your construction debris and save space in

 The GEL Orange City MRF has been recycling concrete since 1985.
 We use

-pavers.
-The concrete is crushed and remanufactured into three products which we
+brick paver's.
+The concrete is crushed and re manufactured into three products

-sell to commercial business and residential customers.
-Our recycled concrete
+which we sell to commercial business and residential customers.
+Our recycled

-products include road base, half inch rock, and #4 DOT.
-Call Orange City office for
+concrete products include road base, pea rock, and drainfield rock.
+Call Orange

 GEL Recycling welcomes all commercial and industrial businesses, dealers,

 brokers and individuals looking to recycle scrap metals.
-We understand that each
+Accurate scale weights,

-scale weights, efficient receiving practices and timely payments make GEL
+efficient receiving practices and timely payments make GEL Recycling the

 Examples of yard waste debris acceptable at the GEL Recycling facility include